- Home

 Monthly IEPA Operating Reports

-Additionally, the Illinois Environmental Protection Agency (IEPA) website provides online access to all City water testing results.
+Additionally, the Illinois Environmental Protection Agency (IEPA) website provides online access to all IEPA water testing results.
 Please contact the Water Division at 815-895-3545 with any questions.

 Lead is not found in the City of Sycamore's source groundwater.
 The City of Sycamore utilizes corrosion control treatment by the addition of a phosphate blend to the water at the individual Well sites.